Review and Improve Predictions

 }

-The deeper guide on this is Build a Feedback Loop under Developer Platform.
+The deeper guide on this is Build a Feedback Loop under Developer Platform, and the API Quickstart runs the whole loop in curl.

 What you just did